 - If you’re buying a kayak, make sure it fits your body dimensions and it’s comfortable to sit in.
 Again, your body will let you know after a while if it’s the wrong size.

 - Sunscreen, hats and sunglasses are a must on the water.

 - Have a flotation device either on you or in the kayak.

 - Being on the water doesn’t mean you don’t have to hydrate.
 Pack a water bottle and consider an add-in like an XS Sports Twist Tube.
 Not only does it add a refreshing flavor and boost hydration, it has a unique combination of B vitamins and selenium to add nutrients when you’re on the go.

 Group fitness classes: Share the pain

 Group exercise classes held outside are becoming increasingly popular.
-If you’re ready to move your workout into nature, check your local event listings for outdoor classes in your area.
+Check your local event listings for outdoor classes in your area.
 These could include sunrise yoga at a beach, Pilates at the park, a rooftop barre class or a weekend fun run in your town.